Eurostile: Applications

 Type expert Dave Addey noted: "Indeed, Eurostile is such a quick way to establish a timeframe that whenever I see it in real life – which happens quite a lot in my adopted home of California – I assume I’ve been transported to some futuristic dystopia, where a local care center feels more like a sinister government facility for scientific experimentation."

 Television

 Eurostile is one of the most popular fonts in science-fiction television.
 Doctor Who has used the font for credits.
 Eurostile, or sometimes Microgramma, was used in the science fiction series UFO.
 It was also used for the title of television shows such as Star Trek, Ironside, Adam-12, and Star Trek: Enterprise.
-Eurostile is also featured in games on The Price Is Right, as well as the logo for the Sunday night newsmagazine 60 Minutes.
+Eurostile is also featured in games on The Price Is Right, Deal or No Deal, as well as the logo for the Sunday night newsmagazine 60 Minutes.
+From 2004 until 2015 it was utilised in the subscript of the logo for the Eurovision Song Contest.

 Video games

 Eurostile can be found in several video games such as Homeworld, Ratchet and Clank, Ridge Racer, Tom Clancy's Ghost Recon, Tekken, Splinter Cell, Driv3r, Elite Dangerous, and the StarCraft series.